 Welcome to my website!
 I’m Dr Mark R Johnson.
 I’m presently a Killam Postdoctoral Fellow in the Department of Political Science at the University of Alberta, where I study the intersections of play and money, especially in Esports/competitive gaming, live streaming and Twitch.tv, daily fantasy sports, loot boxes, gamification, and gamblification.
 Although these are my focus, I also publish on a diverse range of other game-related concerns including game semiotics, game history, and the production and distribution of games as media artifacts.
-My first monograph, The Unpredictability of Gameplay, is soon to be published by Bloomsbury Academic in late 2018, and I'm the lead editor on the new Bloomsbury Play Beyond the Computer series which aims to examine diverse forms of analogue gameplay, their connections, and their cultural impacts.
+My first monograph, The Unpredictability of Gameplay, is now out from Bloomsbury Academic, and I'm the lead editor on the new Bloomsbury Play Beyond the Computer series which aims to examine diverse forms of analogue gameplay, their connections, and their cultural impacts.
 I’m also an independent game developer and creator of the game Ultima Ratio Regum, the co-host of the Roguelike Radio podcast, and a former professional poker player.

 My research is focused on a number of related phenomena at the intersections between video games, money, new forms of employment and labour, and interactive technologies.
 I have published in scholarly journals including "Information, Communication and Society", "Social Studies of Science", "Games and Culture", "Convergence", and "The Sociological Review", as well as numerous book chapters and a forthcoming monograph, all of which can be found on my publications page.
 I've given around fifty presentations at academic and game development conferences including GDC, DiGRA, FDG, AOIR, the International Conference on Computational Creativity, the Canadian Game Studies Association, AISB AI & Games, Nucl.AI, and many others.
 My first book, The Unpredictability of Gameplay, is due out at the end of 2018, and I'm currently developing two other monograph projects: one on the labour and audience dynamics of live streaming on Twitch.tv, and another on the design and ideological content of daily fantasy sports betting platforms.